Student work: Masterclass in Digital Architecture, Edward Perez, summer 2013

 View sample course schedule from Summer 2013 session.

 Students from all academic fields and professions are welcome and encouraged to apply.
-Prospective students must be proficient in contemporary computational software.
+Prospective students should be proficient in contemporary computational software.
 They should also demonstrate exposure to digital fabrication techniques and a willingness to challenge assumed ideas regarding architecture and digital design.

 Prospective students must have completed 90 college credits or the third year of a design program by the start of the program.
 They need not be currently enrolled in an academic institution.